M. M. Jacob: Career

-Bharat Sevak Samaj functionary

-Jacob joined Bharat Sevak Samaj (BSS; Servants of India Society) in 1954, which is a non-political voluntary organisation.
-With Prime Minister Jawaharlal Nehru as its president and Union Minister Gulzarilal Nanda as Chairman, it commenced work to encourage public cooperation for India's planned development.
-Jacob served as Camp Director to train voluntary workers for the BSS at the first such camp held in Kerala in 1954.
-Thereafter, he moved to the national capital New Delhi and conducted camp leaders' and organisers' training programmes for almost two years.
-He also worked as Zonal Organiser for South India for "labour and social service camps for students and youth", a scheme under the Union Ministry of Education.
-Later he took the assignments of BSS Chairman of Kerala and Vice-Chairman of Central BSS in New Delhi.

 Cooperative Movement

 Jacob played a leading role in the cooperative movement.
 He served as President of the Kerala State Cooperative Rubber Marketing Federation (1975–1981).
 He also served as Director of the Kottayam District Cooperative Bank, the Pala Rubber Marketing Cooperative Society, and Director (later Chairman) of the Chitralekha Film Cooperative Society, Trivandrum for over a decade, with extensive experience on boards and in corporations.

 He was Chairman of the Kerala state-owned Plantation Corporation, Ltd (1974–1978) and the first chairman of Oil Palm India (1977–1978).
 He served as a member of the Governing Board of the Indian government-owned Hindustan Latex (1975–1978), the Indian Coffee Board (1973–1975) and the Indian Rubber Board under the Commerce Ministry for many years.
 He worked as Chairman of the National Alliance of Young Entrepreneurs, Kerala Branch (1974–1976).
 He also served as Director of the Indian Overseas Bank (1977–1982) and the Kerala State Red Cross.
 He was on the State Tourist Advisory Board, Small Scale Industries Board (SISIS, 1975) at the state level before being elected to Parliament.
-Active in the YMCA movement, he served as Board Chairman of Management at the YMCA Institute of Engineering in Faridabad from 1991 to 1994.
+Active in the YMCA movement, he served as board chairman of Management at the YMCA Institute of Engineering in Faridabad from 1991 to 1994.